pardeike/Achtung2/README.md

 ###### Is this mod compatible with other mods?

 Most likely.
-I don’t know of any mods altering the selection mechanism.
+I donâ€™t know of any mods altering the selection mechanism.
 The context menu is created in a general way so it will include actions from other mods without breaking.

 ###### Why is this called "Achtung!" ?